rranelli/rranelli.github.io/_posts/10-01-2015-complete-data-structures-courses.md

 The trigger of this decision was the chapter 3 of [Beautiful Code](http://shop.oreilly.com/product/9780596510046.do) written by
 Joe Bentley.
 Joe shows how you can express the duality between the `quick-sort` algorithm execution under ideal partition and a sorted binary search tree.
-He states that "data structures are algorithms frozen".
+He states that “data structures are algorithms frozen”.
 I did not understand the claim for some time, but then the whole thing clicked in my head.
 I knew that algorithms and data structures were related, but the duality never occurred to me.

 Surprisingly, I could not find an offering of such course in any of those sites^1.
-So, I tuned down the search a little bit and googled for 'data structures open course' and found these two complete courses:
+So, I tuned down the search a little and googled for 'data structures open course' and found these two complete courses:

 1. [Data Structures - CS61B](http://www.cs.berkeley.edu/~jrs/61b/) ([full lectures here](https://www.youtube.com/playlist?list%3DPL4BBB74C7D2A1049C)) from UC Berkley (2006)
 2. [Advanced Data Structures](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-851-advanced-data-structures-spring-2012/lecture-videos/) (lecture videos not on youtube) from MIT (2012)

-You can get all of the material of the course in their websites, like lecture notes, assignments, projects and so forth.
+You can get all the material of the course in their websites, like lecture notes, assignments, projects and so forth.
 Although Coursera and Edx's platform are way more user friendly, those websites will not let you short on materials.